Show All Answers

 Photo Identification Required – Photo identification is required for all Members to enter the pool.
 This should be submitted following Step 3 of CellBadge registration process.

-As a temporary transitional courtesy for the community, adults and minors registered in CellBadge without a photo on file can present a valid photo ID with their Lake Ridge address at EACH visit to enter the pool.
+As a transitional courtesy for the community, adults and minors registered in CellBadge without a photo on file can present a valid photo ID with their Lake Ridge address at EACH visit to enter the pool.
 To avoid slowing down the check-in process, we recommend residents follow the intended process of submitting a photo.

 State Guidelines & Board Vote - Following current VA Department of Health guidelines and by Board vote, the splash park will remain closed through the summer.